 God Is Bringing Us Into Fullness

-God sent Himself to earth in the form of man in the flesh in His Son Jesus Christ to save humanity from a spiritual death.
+God sent Himself to earth in the form of man in the flesh in His only begotten Son Jesus Christ to save humanity from a spiritual death.
 This is a gift we are given that God tells us we cannot do ANYTHING to receive, lest we boast (Ephesians 2:9).